robjhyndman/ctv-TimeSeries/README.md

 -   The sfCluster package by Knaus can be used with [snowfall](http://cran.rstudio.com/web/packages/snowfall/index.html). ( [link](http://www.imbi.uni-freiburg.de/parallel/)) but is currently limited to LAM/MPI.
 -   The [batch](http://cran.rstudio.com/web/packages/batch/index.html) package by Hoffmann can launch parallel computing requests onto a cluster and gather results.
 -   The [BatchJobs](http://cran.rstudio.com/web/packages/BatchJobs/index.html) package provides Map, Reduce and Filter variants to manage R jobs and their results on batch computing systems like PBS/Torque, LSF and Sun Grid Engine.
 Multicore and SSH systems are also supported.
 The [BatchExperiments](http://cran.rstudio.com/web/packages/BatchExperiments/index.html) package extends it with an abstraction layer for running statistical experiments.
+-   The [flowr](http://cran.rstudio.com/web/packages/flowr/index.html) package offers a scatter-gather approach to submit jobs lists (including dependencies) to the computing cluster via simple data.frames as inputs.
+It supports LSF, SGE, Torque and SLURM.

 **Parallel computing: Applications**